Guyra Snowfalls

 In a second major snow event for the month, an upper level trough and cold pool moved

-through eastern New South Wales on the 16th bringing very low temperatures and widespread
+through eastern New South Wales on the 16th bringing very low temperatures and

-into southern Queensland including Stanthorpe and
+the border into southern Queensland including Stanthorpe and Cunningham’s Gap.

-continued through till mid-morning on the 17th.
+mid-morning on the 17th.

-In Guyra snow was around 3 centimetres
+In Guyra snow was around 3 centimetres deep on the ground in the early morning

-deep on the ground in the early morning on Friday, but had mostly melted by the
+on Friday, but had mostly melted by the afternoon.
+The maximum temperature for

-temperatures below -5C in the icy westerly winds.
+the day was 3.5C, with wind chill temperatures below -5C in the icy westerly

 6th August 2015 (1)